alexanderweigelt/DockerDevbox/README.md

 * User: app
 * Password: app
-* Port: 2220 (or get the port mapping from .env file)
+* Port: 2220 (get the port mapping from .env file)
 * Host: localhost

 `ssh -p2220 app@localhost`

 ### Installed Tools

 1. Composer
 2. Xdebug
 3. Node.js
+4. PHP CodeSniffer
+5. PHP-CS-Fixer

-### Optional Mutagen.io support
+### Mutagen.io support (optional)

 Before we can start the application itself with mutagen.io, we have to install some tools.